EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation: Abstract

 \section{Abstract}

 Inspired by natural evolutionary processes, Evolutionary Computation (EC) has established itself as a cornerstone of Artificial Intelligence.
-EC possesses distinctive attributes, including adaptability and the capability to explore expansive problem spaces, making it invaluable in domains that require intricate black-box optimization.
 Recently, with the surge in data-intensive applications and large-scale complex systems, the demand for scalable EC solutions has grown significantly.
-However, many existing EC libraries, which were originally designed for modest scales, fall short in catering to the heightened demands of modern problems.
-While the advent of some pioneering GPU-accelerated EC libraries is a step forward, they too grapple with limitations, particularly in terms of flexibility and architectural robustness.
-To address these limitations, we introduce \ourlib{}: a computing framework tailored for automated, distributed, and heterogeneous execution of EC algorithms.
-At the core of \ourlib{} lies a functional programming model that simplifies the development of parallelized EC algorithms, seamlessly integrated with a high-performance computation model designed specifically for distributed GPU-accelerated execution.
-Building upon foundation, we have crafted an extensive library comprising a wide spectrum of 45 EC algorithms for both single- and multi-objective optimization.
-Furthermore, the library offers comprehensive support for a diverse set of benchmark problems, ranging from dozens of numerical test functions to hundreds of neuroevolution and reinforcement learning tasks/environments.
-Through extensive experiments across a range of problem scenarios and hardware configurations, \ourlib{} has demonstrated robust system and model performances. \ourlib{} is open-source and accessible at: \url{https://github.com/EMI-Group/EvoX}.
+However, most existing EC infrastructures fall short of catering to the heightened demands of large-scale problem solving.
+While the advent of some pioneering GPU-accelerated EC libraries is a step forward, they also grapple with some limitations, particularly in terms of flexibility and architectural robustness.
+In response, we introduce \ourlib{}: a computing framework tailored for automated, distributed, and heterogeneous execution of EC algorithms.
+At the core of \ourlib{} lies a unique programming model to streamline the development of parallelizable EC algorithms, complemented by a computation model specifically optimized for distributed GPU acceleration.
+Building upon this foundation, we have crafted an extensive library comprising a wide spectrum of 50+ EC algorithms for both single- and multi-objective optimization.
+Furthermore, the library offers comprehensive support for a diverse set of benchmark problems, ranging from dozens of numerical test functions to hundreds of reinforcement learning tasks.
+Through extensive experiments across a range of problem scenarios and hardware configurations, \ourlib{} demonstrates robust system and model performances. \ourlib{} is open-source and accessible at: \url{https://github.com/EMI-Group/EvoX}.